ddotta/tablexlsx/README.md

 <img src="man/figures/preview_Calc_ex3.png" width="100%" />

-:four: Export a list of data frames to an xlsx file by specifying which data frame goes in which sheet, styling each column, giving a title and footnotes...
+:four: Export a list of data frames to an named xlsx file by specifying which data frame goes in which sheet, styling each column, giving a title and footnotes...

 ``` r
 iris <- iris %>% head()